anthonyshort/deku/README.md

 }
 ```

-To enable validate you just need to see an option:
+To enable validation you just need to enable it on the tree:

 ```js
 app.option('validateProps', true)